dyth/dyth/README.md

 ### David Yu-Tung Hui, 許宇同

 I am an independent researcher interested in Deep Reinforcement Learning.
-My research focuses on increasing the robustness of off-policy gradient-based $Q$-learning algorithms to variations over a range of tasks and hyperparameters.
+My research focuses on increasing the optimization stability of off-policy gradient-based $Q$-learning algorithms over a range of tasks and hyperparameters.
 I'm especially interested in developing algorithms to solve continuous control tasks.

 I've written two works along this research direction: